- With so many on the market, which is the best family SUV?

 New price: £10,995 - £16,995

 Lease this car from new: From £162 per month

 Boot space: 445-litres with the seats up, 1,623 with the rear seats folded

 Looking for the best family SUV?
 Then you might agree with five million others who have bought the Honda CR-V around the world.
-It’s practical, reliable, and efficient.
-The latest version has been sharpened up, with higher-quality interior details, and more technology.
-The biggest change was that this version of the bestselling family SUV doesn't come with a diesel engine.
+It’s practical, reliable, and efficient, while this latest version has been sharpened up, with higher-quality interior details, and more technology.
+The biggest change is that this version of the bestselling family SUV doesn't come with a diesel engine.
 The cabin is spacious and family-friendly, and you can get a seven-seat version too.